benzookapi/shopify-payments-app-sample/README.md

 ```

 # Added in 2024.07
 The payment extension was migrated to CLI deployment, so you need to do [this migration steps](https://shopify.dev/docs/apps/build/payments/migrate-extensions-to-shopify-cli), too.
 For payment extension toml file details, check [this page](https://shopify.dev/docs/apps/build/payments/offsite/use-the-cli).
-Once you run `shopify app deploy`, don't forget to click `Create version` button to `Release` the version to make it `active` (or run [release](https://shopify.dev/docs/api/shopify-cli/app/app-release) command in CLI).
+Once you run `shopify app deploy`, don't forget to click `Submit for review` in the latest version.

 # Map your mTLS paths with payment session fields
 Specify the following URLs in `extensions/my-test-pay-ext/shopify.extension.toml` described in [this page](https://shopify.dev/docs/apps/build/payments/offsite/use-the-cli).